Benny-752/library-management-application/README.md

 *Caption for Screenshot 2.*

+## Advantages and Disadvantages
+### Advantages
+- **Unlimited Storing of Information:** The system allows you to store a vast amount of information about books, making it suitable for libraries of all sizes.
+- **Book Cataloging:** You can catalog books systematically, making it easy to search and manage the library's collection.
+- **Members Registration:** Users can register as library members, enabling them to access library services.

+### Disadvantages
+- **Not Very Secure:** The system might lack advanced security features, making it vulnerable to unauthorized access and data breaches.
+- **Error-Prone Data Entry:** Mistakes in entering data could lead to the need for rewriting or correcting information, potentially causing data inconsistencies.

+## Main Functions
+- **Sign Up:** Allows users to create an account by providing their information.
+- **Login:** Registered users can log in using their credentials to access the application.
+- **Admin User:** Provides the ability to add new users and grant them access to the stored information.

+## Basic Steps for Connection
+1. Import the MySQL connector.
+2. Create a connection using it.
+3. Create a cursor instance.
+4. Execute queries.
+5. Commit the queries (if necessary).
+6. Clean up the environment when done.

 ## Getting Started
 To set up the Library Management System on your local machine, follow these steps: